metio/terraform-provider-k8s/docs/data-sources/config_koordinator_sh_cluster_colocation_profile_v1alpha1_manifest.md

 Optional:

+- `annotation_keys_mapping` (Map of String) AnnotationKeysMapping describes the annotations that needs to inject into Pod.Annotations with the same values.
+It sets the Pod.Annotations[AnnotationsToAnnotations[k]] = Pod.Annotations[k] for each key k.
 - `annotations` (Map of String) Annotations describes the k/v pair that needs to inject into Pod.Annotations
 - `koordinator_priority` (Number) KoordinatorPriority defines the Pod sub-priority in Koordinator.
 The priority value will be injected into Pod as label koordinator.sh/priority.
 Various Koordinator components determine the priority of the Pod in the Koordinator through KoordinatorPriority and the priority value in PriorityClassName.
 The higher the value, the higher the priority.
+- `label_keys_mapping` (Map of String) LabelKeysMapping describes the labels that needs to inject into Pod.Labels with the same values.
+It sets the Pod.Labels[LabelsToLabels[k]] = Pod.Labels[k] for each key k.
 - `labels` (Map of String) Labels describes the k/v pair that needs to inject into Pod.Labels
 - `namespace_selector` (Attributes) NamespaceSelector decides whether to mutate/validate Pods if the namespace matches the selector.
 Default to the empty LabelSelector, which matches everything. (see [below for nested schema](#nestedatt--spec--namespace_selector))
 - `patch` (Map of String) Patch indicates patching podTemplate that will be injected to the Pod.